dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/preparation.md

       seed funders.
    - **Treasury tokens** that are owned by the SNS governance canister which can be spent by the SNS community according to their needs.
-   - **Swap tokens** which are owned by the SNS and swapped for ICP tokens.
-      Initially, parts of the SNS swap tokens are swapped in exchange for ICP tokens in an initial decentralization swap.
+   - **Swap tokens** which are owned by the SNS swapped in exchange for ICP tokens in the decentralization swap.
 If the swap is successful, the participants will receive SNS tokens in a basket of neurons.
-      If not all of the swap tokens are sold in the initial swap, the rest of the swap tokens are reserved for future swaps (separate from the treasury).
-      Note that future swap are not yet designed, but having the tokens reserved makes SNSs forward compatible to such a feature if it is added in the future.
 - **Decentralization swap parameters**: this defines the parameters of the decentralization swap:
   - **Rules of the swap** such as the minimum number of ICP tokens that the swap must collect to be successful and the maximum number of ICP tokens that it will collect.
   - **Conditions of swap participation** such as the definition of a text that must be confirmed by users when participating in the swap and the possibility to define countries from which users cannot participate (by IP addresses).